lucagentile/lucagentile/README.md

 ### Hi there 👋

-I'm Luca from Italy, a software developer with a backend focus.
+I'm Luca, a software developer with a backend focus.

 I'm an individual contributor willing to keep that professional track.
 I work remotely since 2020.